 In our opinion, the accounting and other records required by the Act to be kept by the Company has been properly kept in accordance with the provisions of the Act.

 The engagement director on the audit resulting in this independent auditor's report is Meriana Ang Mei Ling.

-Nexia TS Public Accounting Corporation Public Accountants and Chartered Accountants
+CLA Global TS Public Accounting Corporation (formerly Nexia TS Public Accounting Corporation) Public Accountants and Chartered Accountants